 Beat the winter blues!
 Travel to the edge of Scotland and escape from the stresses of the 21st century.
 What better place than the Outer Hebrides to take a break from your daily routine, breathe in the clean fresh Hebridean air and experience a different pace of life.
 Find the space to warm your soul and stimulate your senses on Scotland’s Wild Atlantic Islands.
 Connecting with nature and being close to the water does wonders for your wellbeing.
-So make the Outer Hebrides part of your New Year of Coasts and Waters resolutions!
 Switch off your phone, unplug the TV, embrace wellness activities and enjoy that feeling of full-body wellbeing.

 1. Breathe the fresh air of the Outer Hebridean Beaches